mbcarbonetto/qiime2-session/README.md

 -Calculate alpha and beta diversity.

--Test for differential abundances between groups of samples using  ANCOM and gneiss.
+-Test for differential abundances between groups of samples using ANCOM.

 ## Learning outcomes

 **LO1- Understand core concepts in diversity analysis**

  LO1.1- Explain what alpha diversity is.
 What are the components of alpha diversity?

- LO1.2- What information can you take from a rarefaction curve?

- LO1.3- How can you measure beta diversity?
+ LO1.2- How can you measure beta diversity?
 What are the differences between distances?

- LO1.4- List advantages of 16S rRNA subunit gene as marker for diversity analysis.
+ LO1.3- List advantages of 16S rRNA subunit gene as marker for diversity analysis.

 **LO2- List steps in 16S rRNA amplicon based microbial diveristy analysis**

-**LO3- Prepare a mapping file**
+**LO3- Prepare a mapping file for QIIME2**

-**LO4- Perform demultiplexing of reads**
+**LO4- Import data into QIIME2**

- LO4.1- List the options for demultiplexing reads LO4.2- Explore quality report and plot and decide on the quality filters to apply next
+ LO4.1- List the options for importing data
+ LO4.2- Explore quality report and plot and decide on the quality filters to apply next

 **LO5- Perform quality control and cluster reads into features**

- LO5.1- Perform quality filtering by phred score and explore results LO5.2- Name the main differences between subOTUs and OTU tables LO5.3- Perform feature table construction and finish quality control LO5.4- Create summaries
+ LO5.1- Perform quality filtering by phred score and explore results LO5.2- Name the main differences between subOTUs and OTUs LO5.3- Create summaries

 **LO6- Perform alignment and a phylogenetic tree**